aruba/central-python-workflows/profile-operations/README.md

 > - [Central API Gateway Base URLs](https://developer.arubanetworks.com/new-hpe-anw-central/docs/getting-started-with-rest-apis#api-gateway-base-urls)
 > - [How to get API Credentials for new Central](https://developer.arubanetworks.com/new-hpe-anw-central/docs/generating-and-managing-access-tokens)

-## Workflow Input Data
+### Workflow Input Data

 This workflow is preset with sample API data for script execution.
 The following instructions detail how to gather the information required to create your own configuration profiles with the PyCentral profile module.

-1. Locate the API endpoint
+1. Locate the API endpoint:
-The API endpoint will be the last suffix appended to the full URL on the reference page
+The API endpoint will be the last suffix appended to the full URL on the reference page.
 ![alt text](api_endpoint.png)

-2. Determine the bulk key
+2. Determine the bulk key:
-We refer to the bulk key in Pycentral as the key for the body object of the payload.
+We refer to the bulk key in PyCentral as the key for the body object of the payload.
 Most often, the bulk key will simply be 'profile', however some APIs will use a unique identifier.
 In the example image for DNS we can see that the bulk key is 'profile'.
 ![alt text](bulk_key.png)

-3. Profile configurations
+3. Profile configurations:
-You can use the body object in API reference to find valid configuration values to use in your own configuration object for Pycentral.
-Here are some of the values for the DNS profile body object for example:
+You can refer to the body object in the API reference to find valid configuration key/values to use for your own object with PyCentral.
+Here are some of the values for the DNS profile body object as an example.
 ![alt text](configuration_values.png)

-Example profile configuration dictionary in python that we use to create a DNS library profile with Pycentral:
+Example profile configuration dictionary in python that we use to create a DNS library profile with PyCentral:
 ```python
 dns_profile = {
     "name": "example-dns",